 Previously, the Nex40 internal staff spent a lot of time planning networking events and group trips to places like floor manufacturing facilities, however since the pandemic, a majority of their time is now spent planning virtual meet-ups and booking guest speakers for virtual presentations.

-“Since travel and in-person events have stopped we’ve put a lot of emphasis on extending our reach and increasing engagement online,” Training and Development Specialist at CCA University Tim James said.
+“Since travel and in-person events have stopped we’ve put a lot of emphasis on extending our reach and increasing engagement online,” Training and Project Manager at CCA University Tim James said.

 Having a space where young business leaders could come together to bond and discuss important issues was more crucial than ever during the pandemic as many were navigating scary and uncharted territory.